pyladiesams/containerized-model-serving-with-fastapi-advanced-jun2022/README.md

-# An introduction to { YOUR TOPIC } or A deep dive into { YOUR TOPIC }
+# A Deep Dive into Containerized Model Serving with FastAPI
-### Level: Beginner or Advanced
+### Level: Advanced
 ### Presentation: [Presentation_name](workshop/Presentation_template.pptx)

 ## Workshop description
-Describe why your topic is important and what you want to share with your audience
+How can you make an impact with your Machine Learning algorithm on any machine in the world?

+In this hands-on workshop, you will learn all about building an API and putting it into a containerized solution with Docker.

 ## Requirements
 Do not forget to indicate Python version and any other tools